The Assumption That Misses the Point

 Why Support Matters Here

-It helps validate a form of responsibility that often goes unseen—and helps make it sustainable without forcing false choices.
+It helps validate a form of responsibility that often goes unnoticed, and it helps make that responsibility sustainable without forcing false choices between income, presence, parenting, and long-term growth.

 This Is Part of the Unfinished Story

-And if support helps protect the ability to choose presence over perception—
+And if support helps protect the ability to choose presence over perception, then it is doing exactly what support is meant to do.

 Thank You for Looking Deeper